Kudaes/rust_tips_and_tricks/README.md

     pub 0: i32
 }
 ```
 Here you have almost the same situation than before.
-If you want, you can import the struct from the corresponding crate, or you can define the struct manually in your code, but for me the simplest way of doing this is to consider that the WinAPI function expects an `i32` directly, getting rid of the struct and making it easier to implement the code.
+If you want, you can import the struct from the corresponding crate, or you can define the struct manually in your code, but for me the simplest way of dealing with this is to consider that the WinAPI function expects an `i32` directly, getting rid of the struct and making it easier to implement the code.

 I think that the only struct like this that I keep in my projects is [HANDLE](https://microsoft.github.io/windows-docs-rs/doc/windows/Win32/Foundation/struct.HANDLE.html) (which has a single field, an isize), and I do so because it is a very commonly used struct and I feel like its presence makes the final code easier to understand for other people.